-The Union shall provide the University a list of officers, members of the delegate assembly and department representatives, and other information specified elsewhere in this Agreement.
+United Academics shall provide the University a list of officers, members of the delegate assembly and department representatives, and other information specified elsewhere in this Agreement.

-The Union, while protecting the rights and confidentiality of its members, shall also provide to the University any information or data within its possession that the University may request which is relevant to the administration of the Agreement or necessary for the University to otherwise carry out its legal obligations.
-All University requests for information must be directed to the Union president.
+United Academics, while protecting the rights and confidentiality of its members, shall also provide to the University any information or data within its possession that the University may request which is relevant to the administration of the Agreement or necessary for the University to otherwise carry out its legal obligations.
+All University requests for information must be directed to the United Academics president.

 Such information shall be made available within fourteen (14) calendar days of the University's request.
-If such information is not readily available within fourteen (14) calendar days, unless otherwise agreeable to the parties, the Union shall so notify the University and shall make the requested information available as soon as reasonably possible.
+If such information is not readily available within fourteen (14) calendar days, unless otherwise agreeable to the parties, United Academics shall so notify the University and shall make the requested information available as soon as reasonably possible.

 The University shall make available via the UVM website a copy of minutes of the official meetings of the Board of Trustees.
-A designee of the Union shall have an opportunity at reasonable times to view any public documents in support of the Board's minutes on file.
+A designee of United Academics shall have an opportunity at reasonable times to view any public documents in support of the Board's minutes on file.
 The University shall also make available via the UVM website the Annual Budget Request and other official budget and financial documents to the extent they are public and the Annual Audited Financial Report.

-Receipt of any particular information in no way prohibits the Union from requesting additional information at some future date.
+Receipt of any particular information in no way prohibits United Academics from requesting additional information at some future date.

-No later than October 15 in the fall semester and February 15 in the spring semester, the University shall provide to the Union a list of all bargaining unit members, indicating any new faculty members from the previous semester.
+No later than October 15 in the fall semester and February 15 in the spring semester, the University shall provide to United Academics a list of all bargaining unit members, indicating any new faculty members from the previous semester.
 The parties may mutually agree to extend the deadline.
-The full time Union membership lists will contain the following information: record number, name, department code, academic unit, department, job code, title, tenure status, length of appointment, FTE, salary, birthdate, home phone number (to the extent such number was reported to central administration by the faculty member), home address, and comments.
+The full time United Academics membership lists will contain the following information: employee ID number, record number, name, department code, academic unit, department, job code, title, tenure status, length of appointment, FTE, salary, birthdate, home phone number and cell phone number (to the extent such number were reported to central administration by the faculty member), home address, comments and all other information required under the State Employees Labor Relations Act to satisfy the annual list of employees requirement (3 VSA 910).